tsx-cloud/moria-docker-arm/README.md

 You can now connect to your server from the game (providing that the port forwarding is set up correctly).

+## Updating the server

+Restart the container.
+It will check steam for the newer server version on start and update if required.
+My preferred method of restarting is running `docker compose up -d --force-recreate` but simple `docker restart moria` would suffice.

 ## About this docker image

 See [APPROACH.md](APPROACH.md)